Ph.D. in French (sequential)

 Within 6 months of receiving the M.Phil. degree, you will submit a dissertation prospectus for approval by three faculty members.
-This prospectus should be approximately 10 pages long, should include a presentation of the need and relevance of the subject, a description of your approach and methodology, an outline of your chapters and a bibliography and a tentative schedule for completion.
+The prospectus should be approximately 10 pages long, should include a presentation of the need and relevance of the subject, a brief survey of the extant criticism on the subject, a description of your approach and methodology, an outline of your projected chapters and a bibliography and a tentative schedule for completion.
 When the prospectus has been put together, the student and the faculty committee will meet to discuss the dissertation project.
-Once the prospectus has been approved by the faculty advisors, students will file the prospectus with the Department.
-Please consult with the Graduate Coordinator about filing the prospectus.
+Once the prospectus has been approved by the faculty advisors, the students will file the prospectus with the Department.
+Please consult with the DGS about filing the prospectus.

 Please consult GSAS guidelines for the make-up of the PhD committee.